 - Reasonably Priced at $199 USD

 - Precise Temp Control works very well (and is addicting!)

 - Temp Calibration with Altitude Correction is a very nice touch

-- Pre-Soak feature can help with coffee bloom/overflow, as well as better extraction and flavor
+- The pre-Soak feature can help with coffee bloom/overflow, as well as better extraction and flavor

 - No plumb-in option